ucdavis-bioinformatics-training/2025-August-Intermediate-Visualization-for-Bioinformatics/R/01-scatterplot.md

 A ggplot2 object is built in layers, with each layer inheriting parameters from the previous elements.
-The parent plot is created by the `ggplot90` call, and subsequent layers are added with “geoms.”
+The parent plot is created by the `ggplot()` call, and subsequent layers are added with “geoms.”
 Here, we have applied `geom_point()`, which creates scatter plots.

 ``` r